eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Experience with Python ORMs like SQLAlchemy and Python libraries like Pandas, Scikit-Learn, Numpy and Scipy
 	- ORMs: Object Relational Mapping (ORM)
 		* Object–relational mapping (ORM, O/RM, and O/R mapping tool)
++ skill set:
+	- Expert knowledge of either Python or R, strong experience with database management systems like SQL, preferably also Spark ML, Scala, Hive and Impala
+	- Confidence and comfort working on projects and goals that are happening in a hypothesis driven environment (build – measure – learn mindset)
+	- An excellent understanding of SQL.
+	- Experience with big data technologies (Hive, Impala, Spark, etc.) would be a plus.
 + personalized data pipelines/models using tools like:
 	- Hive
 	- Airflow
 	- Kafka
 	- Spark
++ data science skill set:
+	- Advanced knowledge of ElasticSearch/Solr/Lucene.
+	- Advanced knowledge of backend paradigms
+	- Knowledge with vector space models, text classification and categorization
+	- Implement high quality code in an agile software development environment.
+	- Able to respond and present work to peers, answer in-depth questions, accept constructive feedback, and modify product accordingly.
 + data science modeling frameworks
 	- statsmodels
 	- scikit-learn